 The flowering of the rhodos heralds the start of the annual Rhododendron Festival.

-These little boys, Fergus and Luke, have a lemonade stand in the park during the festival.
+These little boys, Fergus and Luke, had a lemonade stand in the park during the 2018 and 2019 festivals.
 They are utterly delightful.
-Their presence honours the old soldiers.
-Their enterprise and interest in the history of the Park gives me hope for the future, even the dark days we are currently experiencing.
+To me their presence honours the old soldiers.
+Their enterprise and interest in the history of the Park gives me hope for the future.